Agriculture in Ireland

 Irish Economic Expenditure accounts for 70% of total expenditure in the FD sector.
 This compares favourably to the manufacturing sector when taken as a whole, where the equivalent rate of IEE is 38%.

-- Overall farm systems input expenditure was stable in 2016 with a 1% increase in overhead costs offset by a 1% decline in direct costs of production (in particular fertiliser costs).
+- Overall farm systems input expenditure increased in 2017 with a 2% increase in overhead costs and a 4% increase in direct costs of production.

-- Farming in 2016 continued to be reliant on subsidies, subsidies accounted for almost 75% of family farm income on average in 2016.
+- Farming in 2017 continued to be reliant on subsidies, subsidies accounted for over 56% of family farm income on average in 2017.